vaibhavsinghal87/learn-expressjs/mongodb.md

 # Summary of udemy course by [Maximilian Schwarzmüller](https://www.udemy.com/course/mongodb-the-complete-developers-guide/#instructor-2)

-## Mongodb Storage Engine - Wired Tiger
+## MongoDB Storage Engine - Wired Tiger
 ![Storage Engine](./mongodb-storage-engine.png)

-## Mongodb shell commands -
+## MongoDB shell commands -

 - `show dbs`
 - `use shop` - creates databse if it doesn't already exists
 - `db.products.insertOne({name: "A book", price: 10})` - creates collection if it doesn't already exists
-- `db.products.find()` - retrieves first 20 documents inside collection products.
+- `db.products.find()` - retrieves first 20 documents inside "products" collection.
 Doesn't returns all the documents.
 Instead returns a cursor when documents are more than 20.
 Cursor - Type "it" for more.
 - `db.products.updateOne({price: 10}, {$set: {description: "good read"}})` -  _$set_ is required here.
 Without _$set_ error will be thrown.
 - `db.products.updateMany({}, {$set: {description: "good read"}})` - _$set_ is required here.
 Without _$set_ error will be thrown.
 - `db.products.insertMany([{name: "A shirt", price: 20}, {name: "A bag", price: 30}])` - Array of json documents.
 Mongodb maintains the _order_ here.